HM Passport Office: History

 Until April 1984, the Passport Office had been part of the Foreign and Commonwealth Office.
 Following the Rayner reviews, the Passport Office was transferred to the Home Office.
 In 1991, the service became an executive agency as the United Kingdom Passport Agency (UKPA).
 The Identity and Passport Service was established on 1 April 2006, following the passing of the Identity Cards Act 2006, which merged the UK Passport Service with the Home Office's Identity Cards programme to form a new executive agency.

 In 2007, the ninety British diplomatic missions that issued passports were consolidated into seven regional passport processing centres (RPPCs) based in Düsseldorf, Hong Kong, Madrid, Paris, Pretoria, and Washington, D.C. and Wellington, with an additional centre in Dublin.
 By March 2014 the issue of overseas passports was transferred from FCDO to HMPO and the seven international regional offices had been closed.

 The Identity Documents Act 2010 repealed the Identity Cards Act 2006 and required the cancellation of all identity cards and the destruction of all data held.

 On 1 April 2011, responsibility for British passports issued overseas passed from the Foreign and Commonwealth Office to IPS.
 The printing of passports issued overseas had been done in the UK since August 2011, and the administrative work performed at these RPPCs was repatriated to the UK during the 2013–14 financial year.
 From April 2014, all British nationals based overseas had to apply for their passports directly to the UK.

 The Identity and Passport Service was renamed HM Passport Office on 13 May 2013, in an effort to distance the agency from association with the scrapped National Identity Register and ID cards.
 The government's press release stated that "The inclusion of 'Her Majesty's' in the title recognises that passports are the property of the Crown, bear the Royal Coat of Arms, and are issued under the Royal Prerogative."
+This means that the grant of a passport is a privilege, not a right, and may be withdrawn in some circumstances.

 HMPO's executive agency status was removed on 1 October 2014, and it became a division within the Home Office.
 Its board reports directly to the Home Office's executive management board.

 Teleperformance is contracted to provide customer service for the office.
 It is a £22.8m contract over five years.